haxtheweb/edtechjoker/draft-outline.md

 - **Attendence today is turning in photographic evidence of your discussion and output from today in class**

 # 10.2
+Today and Friday will be time to continue working through the requirements.
+Here are some resources for reference, we'll roam the room helping people as they have questions.
+All of these things are to hit on the requirements to make them achievable.
+Remember you can work with others to split up investigation and dividing to conquer the project.

+## Local storage
 - localStorage / recalling portions of state so we can keep track of likes on the photos (locally only, this is not stored)
 - There's a lot of examples above from day 1 relative to how to potentially implement this feature
 - https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage

+## Treating things as a microservice backend
+What we are trying to learn in this project is:
+- how to architect a design given requirements / constraints
+- the foundations of a 'website' as that's what we'll build for the final project
+- how modern applications interface with servers to load and present data

+To that last point, vecel allows us to go from a json file to a "Microservice" response from a server.
+Slipping the docs a bunch, vercel isn't just for deploying websites, it's for deploying AWS Lambdas without having to think about it.
+Effectively any `/api/whatever.js` file becomes an infinite scaling endpoint.
+This can just do some simple processing and return the response.
+In our case, this response is just taking the json file and returning it.
 - Vercel `/api/` endpoints for loading data and working with vercel in local development.
 - https://github.com/btopro/ist-vercel-demo -- look at how the `/api/` endpoint works for the weather.js
 - `npm i -g vercel` -- install locally so you can test endpoints you make